 Sidenote: Matthew makes it clear in his Gospel that this purchase was made by the chief priests after Judas died (Matt.
 27:6f).
 They bought it in Judas’s name with the 30 pieces of silver he gave back to them.

 and falling headlong, he burst open in the middle and all his entrails gushed out.”

-Well, what’s the solution?
+What’s the solution?
 Did Judas hang himself or did he fall?
 The answer is both.
-Judas hung himself and then one of four things likely happened...
+Judas hung himself, and then one of the following likely happened . . .

 • the rope snapped